tmpslc/CapStoneSTA/ReadMe.md

 # Code Branch

-The actual code for the project
+The total code for the project